 Despite McGill's findings on pig spine models, the 'Crunch' exercise along with other spinal flexion exercises, known as the 'Williams Flexion Exercises' have been a cornerstone in the management of lower back pain for many years for treating a wide variety of back problems, regardless of diagnosis or chief complaint (Wikipedia 2017).

 McGill claims that exercises such as the sit-up and back extensions, which incorporate spinal articulation under a load, are dangerous by citing studies showing these exercise can squeeze the discs in the spine (McGill 2002, Bates 2015).
+In contrast, Contreras & Schoenfeld 2011 concluded,

-However, Dr. Nelson studies on actual human subjects experiencing chronic low back pain demonstrate that systematically progressive torque forces applied to the spine through full range of motion movements under load strengthen the spines structure and surrounding musculature, thereby rehabilitating and protecting the spine from future injury (Nelson, 1995).
+In fact, Dr. Nelson studies on actual human subjects experiencing chronic low back pain demonstrate that systematically progressive torque forces applied to the spine through full range of motion movements under load strengthen the spines structure and surrounding musculature, thereby rehabilitating and protecting the spine from future injury (Nelson, 1995).

 Nelson (1995) explains the avoidance of articulating the spine through a full range of motion during exercise is a short term solution which promotes deconditioning and consequently, deterioration of the joint structures.
 Like muscles, joint structures are not inert and require progressive adaptation to prevent deterioration and to further strengthen structural integrity.
 Risk of injury arises after deconditioning or when specific measures of progression and recovery are not utilized.
 See Adaptation Criteria.